SystemsGenetics/FUNC-E/README.md

 Before using KINC you must prepare your files.
 You will need to prepare four files:
 - A genomic background file containing the full list of genes.
-- A query list of genes or probesets that will be analyzed for enrichment of function.
+- A query list of genes that will be analyzed for enrichment of function.
 - One or more files containing a list of functional terms used for enrichment.
 - One or more files that associates functional terms with genes.

-Additionally, if you provide probesets rather than genes and you would like to convert probeset IDs to genes you must also prepare a file that maps probesets to genes.
-Each of these files are described below.

 ## Genomic Background (--background option)
 FUNC-E requires the complete list of genes.
 This serves as the genomic "background".
 This file should have a single column with each gene listed on a separate line.
 For example to first 10 lines of a TAIR10 background file would be: